-- > Can you think of examples in your existing mentoring when you have already adapted the coaching model? - > Think about one of the ECTs you have worked with over the past year.
-How might you adapt the coaching model for your ECT in year 2?
+Can you think of examples in your existing mentoring when you have already adapted the coaching model?

-Section 4: Adapting the coaching model - in practice
+Think about one of the ECTs you are working with.
+Are they developing expertise in certain domains?
+If so, how could you adapt the coaching model in response?

-Instructional coaching quiz
+Section 4: Adapting the coaching model - in practice Instructional coaching guiz